Smash factor calculator: how efficient is your driver strike?

-Type in your typical ball speed and driving distance and see how your strike efficiency stacks up — with benchmarks from TrackMan and MyGolfSpy.
+Type in your ball speed, carry distance and clubhead speed to see your smash factor and strike efficiency against TrackMan and PGA Tour benchmarks.

-Two golfers can swing the same ball speed and lose 30 yards to each other off the tee.
-The reason almost always lives in strike efficiency — how much carry distance you're actually getting per unit of ball speed.
+Two golfers can swing the same ball speed and still lose 30 yards to each other off the tee.
+The thing that explains it is usually strike efficiency: how much carry you're actually getting for the ball speed you're producing.

-It's a more useful number than raw ball speed alone.
-Two players with identical ball speed can have very different carry distances depending on launch angle, spin, and where on the face they're catching the ball.
+That makes it more useful than ball speed on its own.
+Same speed, very different carry, depending on launch angle, spin, and where on the face the ball is meeting the driver.

-This tool gives you a quick read of where you sit.
-Enter your typical ball speed and carry distance (the launch-monitor number, not what you guess on the course — roll varies too much by ground conditions) and you'll get your strike efficiency.
-If you know your clubhead speed, you'll also see your smash factor.
+The tool below gives you a quick read of where you sit.
+Punch in your typical ball speed and carry distance (use the launch-monitor number, not what you guess on the course, because roll varies too much with ground conditions).
+It'll spit out your strike efficiency.
+Add clubhead speed if you know it and you'll get smash factor too.

 Strike Efficiency Calculator